gevuong/aA-Games/linux.md

 ### PATH Environment Variable

-- env variables store information (i.e. `PATH` is an environment variable).
-Knowing the `PATH` env variable gives you an idea of where commands are located on the Linux system.
+- env variables store information (i.e. `$PATH` or `$OLDPWD` is an environment variable).
+Knowing the `$PATH` env variable gives you an idea of where commands are located on the Linux system.
 - PATH controls the command search path, meaning that when you type in a command in the prompt, that command will be searched for in the directories that are listed in your path environment variable.
 For example, type `echo $PATH` to provide a list of directories separated by a colon. `/usr/local/bin` will be searched first.
 If command is found there, it will be executed.
 If command is not found, then the next directory will be searched.
 If all the directories in the environment variable have been searched, then `command not found` is returned in the prompt.
 - stores location that has a name and a value as a pair.
 - typically uppercase